htinz/htinz/README.md

 - 🤝 I’m from Myanmar/Burma
 - 💻 I am currently living in London
 - 👀 I’m interested in creating, designing new features and solving the problems with technology
-- 🌱 I’m currently learning JavaScript, TypeScript and React
+- 🌱 I’m currently learning JavaScript, React and Node.js
 - 💞️ I’m looking to collaborate with other content creators
 - 📫 You can reach me via e-mail at htindev@gmail.com
 - 🐥 Fun fact: I love travelling, singing, playing guitar and football